American Express vs. Barclays

 Strengths

-• Barclays has an A+ BBB rating and is BBB Accredited.
+• Barclays has a strong BBB rating of A+ and is BBB accredited.

-• Barclays has a higher Google Play rating of 4.7 compared to American Express.
+• Barclays has a higher Google Play rating of 4.7.

 Potential Drawbacks

-• Barclays requires a minimum balance of $250,000 to earn the highest APY.
+• Barclays requires a minimum balance of $250,000 to achieve the highest APY.

-• Barclays has no branches for in-person banking.
+• Barclays also has no branches for in-person service.

 Compare American Express' vs Barclays' Savings Accounts